Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru_mana/04_gaia_and_shiva.md

 # Gaia and Shiva（2体フェーズ）

+Mana PF follows Nukemaru's strat for this phase onwards.

 The Usurper of Frost will respawn at either North or South, whichever is further from where The Oracle of Darkness was defeated.